amcdavid/CoordinatedTCellsMicrobiota/README.md

     IMMPORT](https://browser.immport.org/browser?path=SDY1302) to run
     these scripts.

-These don’t necessarily need to be run in order, as their inputs hve been saved under `intermediates`.
+These don’t necessarily need to be run in order, as their inputs have been saved under `intermediates`.

-To install all dependencies run `devtools::install(CoordinatedTDeps, lib = <some new directory>)` where you may wish to set `<some new directory>` to be a path besides your default `.libPaths()` to keep these packages separated.
+To install all dependencies run `devtools::install(CoordinatedTDeps, lib = <some new directory>)` where you may wish to set `<some new directory>` to be a path besides your default `.libPaths()` to keep these packages isolated.

 Run using R 3.5.1 and Bioconductor 3.7, and YMMV
     otherwise.